anxefaraldo/pd-grainders/README.md

 pd-grainders (granular synthesis in Pd)
 =======================================

 This repository contains a few patches to perform granular synthesis.
 From sample-based granulation to live-input to synthesised sound.
+All or some of these patches need the following externals: *cyclone ggee hcs iemlib mapping maxlib motex purepd zexy*

 List of tools: